 Aqua Lung offers on its website a very useful tool to calculate the total weight of your equipment.
 Have a try and compare, you will see how much weight you can save!

-The result?
 My scuba diving bag never weights more than 20 kg which means I never pay extra fees for overweight at the airport.
-Here you will find more tips about flying and scuba diving.

 The right scuba diving bag

-A backpack/trolley hybrid bag is the perfect mix between a traveler’s bag and a scuba diving bag.
+A backpack/trolley bag is the perfect mix between a traveller’s bag and a scuba diving bag.
 I can roll it or carry it as a backpack.
 Because sometimes the ground is not always smooth!
-I can tell you between climbing the stairs of Paris’ underground and crossing the land border between Belize and Guatemala it was really useful.

-My last advice to never carry your bag more than 50 meters.
-With a couple of organization tricks, from the airplane to the bus, from the bus to the boat, from the boat to the tuk-tuk, from the tuktuk to a horse-drawn carriage… depending on the country you’re visiting there is always a solution to get a bit of help for very little money!
-Travelling by bus was perfect in Mexico, taxi ideal and cheaper for 2 than bus in Egypt, train was fantastic in Thailand and I highly recommend the boat in Indonesia if you have time.
+With a couple of organisation tricks, from the aeroplane to the bus, from the bus to the boat, from the boat to the tuk-tuk, from the tuk-tuk to a horse-drawn carriage… depending on the country you’re visiting there is always a solution to get a bit of help for very little money!
+Travelling by bus was perfect in Mexico, taxi ideal and cheaper for 2 than the bus in Egypt, the train was fantastic in Thailand and I highly recommend the boat in Indonesia if you have time.

 So, ready to start packing?